 Choosing a Major

-Although some students may change their major several times before arriving at a "good fit," bouncing from major to major can prove to be costly in both time and money.
 Careful and thoughtful consideration before choosing a major will reduce the time to graduation and help make the most of the time at BYU.
-Major requirements and course descriptions can be found by using the QuickSearch feature at the top of this page or by using the list of majors.
+Major requirements and course descriptions can be found by clicking the “Programs” tab at the top of this page or by using the list of majors.
 Students may find some combination of the following action steps useful in selecting a major:

 - Review catalog information pertaining to undergraduate majors.
 A list of majors can be found in this section of the catalog or check each department.